YoungHaKim7/YoungHaKim7/README.md

     - [ ] Easy Rust (Learn Rust in a Month of Lunches (Manning))
     - [ ] The Complete Rust Programming Reference Guide: Design, develop, and deploy effective software systems using the advanced constructs of Rust
   - Web
+    - [ ] Zero to Production in Rust 230714
     - [ ] Rust Web Devlopment(Manning)

 - Rust Game